 Elizabeth Cash, M.Ed

 Elizabeth Cash along with Shane, her husband of eight years, have been Adolesco Prep supporters since its very inception!
-We are blessed and grateful to have her as our Academic Advisor and as an encouraging friend and sister in Christ.
+We are blessed and grateful to have her as our Dean of Academics and as an encouraging friend and sister in Christ.
 As a professional educator of 14 years, this Tangi native earned her Master’s in Special Education from the University of New Orleans after graduating from Southeastern University.
 Mrs. Cash is not only a joyful and accomplished educator of all grades, she is also proficient in deaf education, American Sign Language and working with diverse populations of students.
 She is a dedicated and enthusiastic instructor able to effectively interact with students on a variety of academic levels.
 Her leadership skills and knowledge enable her to maintain excellent relationships with students, parents, faculty and administrators.

 Elizabeth’s time working as part of the Washington Parish Administration showcased her dedication, expertise and ability to create positive change when she was awarded Teacher of the Year in 2010.
 While working in the Washington Parish School System, Mrs. Cash created, implemented and directed various policies and procedures and also developed and delivered professional training for teachers.
 She is above and beyond accomplished in coordinating Parish-wide curriculum and standards, while also presenting at educational conferences.